- Offered as:

 - Strengths of the program

-- A foreign language is an excellent complement to other disciplines, including business, communications, management and information systems, engineering, history, veterinary medicine, and agriculture.
+- Japanese is an excellent complement to other disciplines, including business, communications, management and information systems, engineering, history, veterinary medicine, and agriculture.

-- The departmental Language Learning Resource Center provides the latest in language learning technology, as well as a fully trained staff on hand to provide assistance as needed.
+- The school's Language Learning Resource Center provides the latest in language learning technology, such as access to almost 40 computers, two HD TVs with VCR and Blu-Ray DVD players and the abilityto check out other equipment.
+The Language Learning Resource Center also has a fully trained staff on hand to provide assistance.

 - Requirements and core courses